-- salaries and on-costs for personnel directly employed for the project activities (this should be calculated on a pro-rata basis relative to their time commitment using the formula detailed below) - contractor costs as outlined below - capital items you purchase to undertake your project - costs of acquiring, licensing or registering intellectual property and technology - student fellowships, stipends and scholarships - education and training activities, for example primary, secondary and tertiary programs, vocational education and training, industry exchange programs, internship programs, workshops for industry, conferences, professional development, networking events, forums and courses (including travel costs for key participants) and community/public events (i.e. lecture series/art exhibition) - engagement with SMEs to build their R&D capacity
+- salaries and on-costs for personnel directly employed for the project activities (this should be calculated on a pro-rata basis relative to their time commitment using the formula detailed below) - contractor costs as outlined below - capital items you purchase to undertake your project - costs of acquiring, licensing or registering intellectual property and technology - student fellowships, stipends and scholarships - education and training activities, for example primary, secondary and tertiary programs, vocational education and training, industry exchange programs, internship programs, workshops for industry, conferences, professional development, networking events, forums and courses (including travel costs for key participants) and community/public events (i.e. lecture series/art exhibition) - engagement with SMEs to build their research and development capacity - costs related to the publication of research and the deployment and take-up of research outputs - costs related to recruiting or contracting specialist staff - purchase of computing equipment and software

-- costs related to the publication of research and the deployment and take-up of research outputs - costs related to recruiting or contracting specialist staff - purchase of computing equipment and software - reasonable fitout expenditure - building modifications where you own the modified asset and the modification is required to undertake the project, for example installing a clean room.
+- reasonable fitout expenditure - building modifications where you own the modified asset and the modification is required to undertake the project, for example installing a clean room.
 Modifications to leased buildings may be eligible.
 You must use the leased building for activities related to your manufacturing process - costs you incur in order to obtain planning, environmental or other regulatory approvals during the project period.
-However, associated fees paid to the Commonwealth, state, territory and local governments are not eligible - travel and overseas expenditure as outlined below - financial auditing of project expenditure as outlined below - contingency costs up to a maximum of 10% of the eligible project costs.
-Note we make payments based on actual costs incurred - costs associated with the development of new patents.
+However, associated fees paid to the Commonwealth, state, territory and local governments are not eligible - travel and overseas expenditure as outlined below - financial auditing of project expenditure as outlined below - contingency costs up to a maximum of 10 per cent of the eligible project costs.
+Note we make payments based on actual costs incurred - costs associated with the development of new patents. - clinical trials of medical product, process or service innovations that are new to Australia or the world, rather than only new to the business and represent minor incremental improvements.